nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

 To generate a license for the NKP cluster.

 !!! note
-    Follow instructions [here](https://portal.nutanix.com/page/documents/details?targetId=Licensing-v5_0:top-licensing-overview-t.html) to generate a license for the NKP cluster.

-    > Nutanix Internal users should logon using Nutanix SSO
+    Nutanix Internal users should logon using Nutanix SSO

-    > Nutanix Partners/Customers should logon to Portal using their Nutanix Portal account credentials
+    Nutanix Partners/Customers should logon to Portal using their Nutanix Portal account credentials

 1. Login to [Nutanix Portal](https://portal.nutanix.com/page/licensing) using your credentials
 2. Go to **Licensing** > **License Summary**